 We also offer support for the writing of dissertations for a limited number of students enrolled on degree courses in mechanical and chemical engineering in Italy and the UK, provided that the subject matter relates to the drilling and reservoir areas of the oil and gas industry.
 Requests must be sent by email, highlighting the subject and content of the dissertation, to: email@example.com.
 A response will be given only to proposals that are accepted.
 Please do not use this mailbox to send your CV or enquire about job opportunities.

-An internship is a learning experience that is normally offered to those following second level degree courses and Masters courses organised by Eni with several prestigious universities.
-In certain professional areas there are also internships available for students and graduates from other universities affiliated with Eni.
-Postgraduate internship offers and the related requirements are published on the job opportunities page, where you can submit your application.
+A curricular internship (available during university studies) is a learning experience that is normally offered to those following second level degree courses and Masters courses organised by Eni with several prestigious universities.

 With the aim of supporting students in their post-diploma choices, Eni organises the Think About Tomorrow initiative, which is open to students enrolled in their third, fourth and fifth year of high school and takes place at the company’s offices in Rome and San Donato Milanese.
 The initiative is based on an interactive formula not only to inform young people about the current situation of the job market, but also to stimulate the comparison of the attitudes and personal skills necessary to enter and integrate into the world of work.